 For studies were involved several kennels.
 Various stations monitored:

-biological properties of the litter, the question of heat, coverage, pregnancy, ...
+biological properties of the litter, the question of heat, mating, pregnancy, ...

 social behavior and differences in its manifestations,